 - Help kids learn to identify both the actual problem that needs resolved (e.g., getting to the bus on time), as well as the options to help solve the issue (e.g., layout clothes the night before).

 - Foster an understanding and trust for using intuition.
 Teach a child how to recognize and listen to how she feels.
 One option is to simply ask how she feels in certain situations such as when she enters a new classroom, or when you stop for gas at night.
-If you’re running errands together, ask your kids to pick out the best parking spot and why they chose it.
+For example, if you’re running errands together, ask your kids to pick out the best parking spot and why they chose it.

 - As kids get older, encourage them to take on more challenges, including plans that require financial decisions.